ablesam2222-cmd/podz-sphere-bug-scanner/README.md

 The tool is optimized for **Android devices using Termux** and focuses on accuracy, simplicity, and real-world ISP behavior.

-> ⚠️ This tool **is created for teaching Papua New Guineans hoe to do there own Host hunting**.
+> ⚠️ This tool **is created for teaching Papua New Guineans how to do there own bug host hunting, basically sni hunting**.
 > It only detects domains that are already accessible (zero-rated or whitelisted).

 ---